demisto/content/Packs/PrismaAccess/Playbooks/playbook-Prisma_SASE_-_Create_or_Edit_Security_Policy_Rule_README.md

-This playbook handles the creation or editing of the Security Policy Rule for Pisma SASE integration.
+This playbook handles the creation or editing of the Security Policy Rule for Prisma SASE integration.

 ## Dependencies